alvii147/Boilerplate/README.md

 createboilerplate -p django_proj -a django_app -t EST django
 ```

-This creates a **Django** project, sets up a Django application, user registration, user login, and bootstrap HTML templates.
+This creates a **Django** project, sets up a general application and an accounts application.
+The accounts application includes user registration and login pages, rendered with Bootstrap 4 HTML templates.

 ![Django Tree Structure](img/django_tree.PNG)